Stassi Schroeder And Beau Clark Reach Relationship Milestone, Plus Are They Buying A House?

 Stassi Schroeder finally “made it past midnight.”

-Following a number of tense moments between Schroeder and her boyfriend, Beau Clark, on Vanderpump Rules, Clark took to his Instagram page to share a photo of the two of them and in the caption, he revealed Schroeder was finally able to stay up late with him and party the night away.
+Following a number of tense moments between Schroeder and her boyfriend, Beau Clark, on Vanderpump Rules, Clark took to his Instagram page to share a photo of the two of them.
+In the caption, he revealed that Schroeder was finally able to stay up late with him and party the night away.

-Also in the caption, Clark confirmed he and Schroeder were spending time together at the Coachella Music Festival in Indio, California.
+Also in the caption, Clark confirmed that he and Schroeder were spending time together at the Coachella Valley Music and Arts Festival in Indio, California.

-In addition to their relationship milestone of having been able to party together, Schroeder and Clark may be heading towards yet another milestone.
+In addition to their relationship goal of being able to party together, Schroeder and Clark may be heading towards yet another milestone.

 At the end of last week, after sharing their “first family” photo on Instagram, Clark spoke about getting a house with his girlfriend.